kata198/indexedredis/README.rst

 floats to work cross-platform.
 Use a fixed point number as the string type ( like myFixedPoint = '%2.5f' %( 10.12345 ) )

+IRField supports "valueType", most other field types deal with a specific type and thus don't have such a parameter.

 **NULL Values**

-For any type except strings (including the default type, string), a null value is assigned irNull (of type IRNullType).

-If any IRField is unassigned, it holds a value of *irNull*.
-For classic string-fields (not IRField, just a string in FIELDS array), the default value remains empty string.
+Null values are represented by a static singleton, called "irNull" (of type IRNullType).

+For all types except IRClassicField (which has a default of empty string) the default (when unset) value of the field is irNull.
+This can be changed by passing "defaultValue=somethingElse" to the IRField constructor.

 irNull does not equal empty string, or anything except another irNull.
 This is to destinguish say, no int assigned vs int(0)